Florian Rousseau

-Florian Rousseau (born 3 February 1974 in Orléans) is a former French track cyclist who won three gold medals and one silver at the Summer Olympics (1996 and 2000).
+Florian Rousseau (born 3 February 1974) is a former French track cyclist who won three gold medals and one silver at the Summer Olympics (1996 and 2000).
 He was popular among spectators for the facial expressions he pulled - many of them seeming to make his eyes bulge - to help him concentrate at the start of races.
 In retirement he became one of France's national sprint coaches.

 Youth

 Rousseau spent much of his childhood and went to school in Patay.
 He began as a soccer player but, seeing no future in team sports, switched to cycling.
 He showed early talent on the track and joined the national sports institute, INSEP, in western Paris in 1990.
 He won the world junior kilometre championship in 1992 and the world senior championship in 1993 and 1994.

 Career

 Florian Rousseau's win in the 1996 Olympic Games in Atlanta, United States, started a golden period for French track cycling that lasted four years.
 He won the kilometre at Atlanta but dropped the discipline to become a sprinter.
 He was trained by Gérard Quintyn and won the world sprint championship in 1996 to 1998.
 He won three Olympic gold medals and a silver.
 He was world team sprint champion in 1997 and 1998 and won the national sprint championship 17 times.